-The matrix of the scope of the ICFR system aims to identify the accounts and breakdowns that have a significant associated risks, whose potential impact on financial information is material.
+The matrix of the scope of the ICFR system aims to identify the accounts and breakdowns that have a significant associated risk, whose potential impact on financial information is material.
 Both quantitative and qualitative factors (complexity of the operations, risk of fraud, level of standardisation of the processes and others) have been considered in this process of identifying the accounts and significant breakdowns.

-This matrix of the scope of the ICFR model is prepared according to the state of the financial situation and the global consolidated profit and loss account included in the audited Consolidated Annual Accounts.
+This matrix of the scope of the ICFR model is prepared based on the financial situation statements and the global consolidated profit and loss account included in the audited Consolidated Annual Accounts.
 This matrix is revised annually after the preparation of the Consolidated Annual Accounts and/or whenever there is a change in the scope of consolidation.
 It is approved by the Audit and Compliance Committee every year.